 Day 3.
 DRIVE TO DAKAR

 Day 4.
 CROSS THE FERRY TO THE ISLAND OF GOREE

 We begin our tour by taking a ferry to Isle de Goree, a small and peaceful island without any traffic.
 We make a walking tour of Isle de Goree.
 This was a busy trading center during the 18th and 19th centuries.
-It is now UNESCO world heritage center colonial-style houses, wrought-iron balconies, narrow streets and brightly coloured bougainvillea.
-Le castel is situated on a rocky plateau from where there are good view across to Dakar.
-The fortifications dates back to different periods.
+It is now a UNESCO world heritage center with colonial-style houses, wrought-iron balconies, narrow streets, and brightly colored bougainvillea.
+The castle is situated on a rocky plateau from where there is a good view across to Dakar.
+The fortifications date back to different periods.
 Also worth visiting is the slave house originally built in 1786.

 Day 5.
 FERRY TO DAKAR; Drive to St Louis.